 Walmart Import Distribution Center Network in the United States

-Walmart currently operates 10 Import distribution center buildings in 7 locations around the United States totaling 19 Million square feet.
-There are plans underway to add 1 new import center of 1.8 Million square feet.
+Walmart currently operates 11 Import distribution center buildings in 7 locations around the United States totaling 20 Million square feet.
+There are plans underway to add 2 new import centers totaling 4.8 Million square feet.
 These massive facilities are positioned close to major U.S. ports located in Long Beach, Houston, Savannah, Norfolk and Chicago.
 Each import center receives containers of merchandise from Asia Pacific (and the rest of the world) and then redistributes this merchandise to the company’s regional general merchandise and grocery distribution centers within its region.
 Thus these facilities are not designed to ship directly to stores.

 For most of these facilities, Walmart’s labor strategy has been to outsource these operations to third party logistics providers that use staffing agencies to recruit warehouse associates.
 This labor strategy is not unique to Walmart and this approach is typically used to establish an arm's length relationship with the labor force.
 Unfortunately, the intense pressure to drive operating expenses down often places the third party logistics provider in a difficult position where they have no choice but to place increasing demands on the labor force to obtain increased productivity at a reduced operating expense.
 Ultimately this pressure can backfire resulting in labor-related issues that generate negative publicity for the retailer.
 This was exactly the case for Walmart in 2012 at two of its import distribution center campuses operated by Schneider Logistics in Mira Loma, CA and Elwood, IL.